 Most seniors bought their first homes many years ago, when housing was far more affordable than now.
 Those home owners enjoyed the benefits of services like water and fire protection, and paid very low property taxes for them.
 Now that local government has to repair and replace that infrastructure, those of us who are older should pay our share, and not leave the burden to younger generations.

-Over the last 18 years my property taxes and utilities went up 150%.
-In the same period of time my property assessment rose 350%.
+Over the last 20 years my property taxes and utilities went up 152% (that’s before any 2023 increase, so let’s say worst case 175%).
+In the same period of time my property assessment rose 658%.
 So while I am paying more taxes, I have a much larger fixed asset that I can fall back on, if necessary.
 Because I own my property free and clear, my options include a line of credit, tax deferment, or a reverse mortgage.

 And renters are between a rock and a hard place, but that’s a whole other story.

 Property owners 55 or over can apply for property tax deferment.
-People with disabilities can also qualify, and there is a limited program for families with children.
+People with disabilities may also qualify, and there is a limited program for families with children.

 Rural property taxes can be paid by installment through eTaxBC.